truar/developer-blog/content/articles/firebase-cloudrun.md

 #### And the result

 The application now starts **in 4 to 5 seconds**, instead of 15 seconds or more. **It was worth it !**

-## What is left to think ?

-1. Should I use the same project for testing and for production ?
-I don't think so, but it might be cheaper ?
-2. How will I configure the master trigger build ?
-3. I have to define my RPO and RTO (backup data, recovery plan...)